nirajp82/IdentityAccessManagement_IAM/Quiz/05_machine_to_machine_m2m_and_workload_identity.md

 Before the Windows Server even boots up, you (the Architect) must configure your central SPIRE Server with two strict rules.
 Think of these as inserting configuration rows into a central security database.
 You are defining the acceptable "DNA."

-**Rule 1: Trusting the Windows Machine (Node Registration)** Before SPIRE will issue a certificate to your .NET app, it must first trust the physical (or virtual) Windows Server that the app is running on.
+**Rule 1: Trusting the Windows Machine (Node Registration)** Before SPIRE will issue a certificate to your .NET app, it must first trust the physical Windows Server hosting the app.
+You define this rule by running a CLI command on the central SPIRE Server to save it into its database.

-* **What it means:** *"If a machine boots up and can mathematically prove to us (via an AWS metadata check or a hardware TPM chip) that it is an official company server, trust it."*
+* **What it means:**  *"If a machine tries to join our SPIRE network, reject it unless it provides a cryptographic document signed by AWS proving that it is an EC2 instance, running in our exact corporate AWS account (`123456789012`), and has the `WindowsServerRole` attached to its hardware."*

 * **The Configuration Command:**
 ```powershell
 spire-server.exe entry create `